AvikDas20/Ed_Tech_Market_Lead_Scoring_Prediction/README.md

-# Edtech Market Lead Scoring Prediction
+# Ed Tech Market Lead Scoring Prediction
 Developing a machine learning model for an ed tech company to predict the propensity of buying a course based on the lead information details such as number of calls by salesperson etc.

 ## Overview